Born January 21, 1942 in Lubbock Texas as Morris Mac Davis,

 in his home town, Lubbock Texas.
 In a nod to his song, “Texas In My

-Rear View Mirror,” he will be in his jeans.
+Rear View Mirror,” he was buried in his jeans.